suriyadeepan/suriyadeepan.github.io/unpublished/mle-linear.markdown

 \int_{-\infty}^{+\infty} p(x) dx = 1\\
 $$

 Let us take the example of coin toss, to understand the normal distribution.
 We take an unbiased coin and flip it 'n' times.
 We calculate the probability of occurance of 1 to 'n' heads for each 'n' value.
 In the animation below, each frame is an experiment and the number on right top corner denotes the number of flip in that experiment.
 Each experiment involves flipping the coin 'n' times.
-We observer the probability of getting 1, 2,...'n' heads for each experiment, and plot it.
+We observe the probability of getting 1, 2,...'n' heads for each experiment, and plot it.

 <iframe height='383' scrolling='no' title='gaussian - coin toss' src='//codepen.io/suriyadeepan/embed/jymmZw/?height=383&theme-id=light&default-tab=result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='http://codepen.io/suriyadeepan/pen/jymmZw/'>gaussian - coin toss</a> by Suriyadeepan Ramamoorthy (<a href='http://codepen.io/suriyadeepan'>@suriyadeepan</a>) on <a href='http://codepen.io'>CodePen</a>.